tjs23/nuc_dynamics/README.md

 ## Example Data

-Example NCC format contact data to demonstrate NucDynamics is avaiable in the example_chromo_data sub-directory, as a .tar.gz archive which must be extracted before use.
+Example NCC/PAIRS format contact data to demonstrate NucDynamics is avaiable in the example_chromo_data sub-directory, as a .gz compressed file which must be extracted before use.

 ## N3D coordinate format